photoprism/photoprism-docs/docs/contribute.md

-# How to contribute
+# Every contribution makes a difference

+Think of open source development as free training with a visible end result.
+It is much easier to learn new technologies this way than at work, where most companies try to reduce risk and development effort is focused on monetization.

 We welcome contributions of any kind including pull requests, ideas, bug reports, testing, writing documentation, tutorials and blog posts.
+If you help with development, you have the opportunity to learn Docker, Go, TensorFlow and much more.

 ## Questions?